jstankowski/ivpsnr/README.md

   * PSNR      - Peak Signal-to-Noise Ratio
   * WS-PSNR   - Spherical Weighted - Peak Signal-to-Noise Ratio
   * SSIM      - Structural Similarity Index Measure
+  * MS-SSIM   - Multi Scale Structural Similarity Index Measure

 The idea behind the IV-PSNR mertric, its detailed description and evaluation can be found in the paper [IVPSNR]:
 **A. Dziembowski, D. Mieloch, J. Stankowski and A. Grzelka, "IV-PSNR – the objective quality metric for immersive video applications," in IEEE Transactions on Circuits and Systems for Video Technology, doi: [10.1109/TCSVT.2022.3179575](https://doi.org/10.1109/TCSVT.2022.3179575).
 [Available on authors webpage](http://multimedia.edu.pl/?page=publication&section=IV-PSNR---the-objective-quality-metric-for-immersive-video-applications).**

+The idea behind the IV-SSIM mertric, its detailed description and evaluation can be found in the paper [IVSSIM]:
+**A. Dziembowski, W. Nowak, J. Stankowski, "IV-SSIM - The Structural Similarity Metric for Immersive Video", Applied Sciences, Vol. 14, No. 16, Aug 2024, doi: [10.3390/app14167090](https://doi.org/10.3390/app14167090)**

 The IV-PSNR software and its architecture is described in following paper [IVSOFT]:
 **J. Stankowski, A. Dziembowski, "IV-PSNR: Software for immersive video objective quality evaluation," SoftwareX, Volume 24, 2023, doi: [10.1016/j.softx.2023.101592](https://doi.org/10.1016/j.softx.2023.101592)**